Subject leader: Mr Gatrill

 At Trinity Academy Richmond we place the greatest importance on the teaching and learning of Mathematics.
 Mathematics helps us to make sense of our world and participate in modern society.
 Through our Mathematics curriculum we want all children to develop into confident and competent mathematical thinkers, who are able to use maths in real life situations.

 Our Mathematics curriculum focuses on the ‘mastery’ approach, where children become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, enabling pupils to develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 This knowledge is then applied to solve reasoning and problem solving activities.

 The mastering of Mathematics means pupils acquire a deep, long-term, secure and adaptable understanding of the subject.

-In Pre-school, daily time is dedicated to mathematics and learning is developed and progressed through enabling environments within the provision.
+In Nursery, daily time is dedicated to mathematics and learning is developed and progressed through enabling environments within the provision.
 In Reception class, daily mathematics is taught through timetabled and planned teaching.
 These lessons include a good balance between whole-class learning and the consolidation of concepts during independent play.
-In the Autumn term, these sessions are similar to those in pre-school; revisiting what has already been learnt to build on prior knowledge.
+In the Autumn term, these sessions are similar to those in Nursery; revisiting what has already been learnt to build on prior knowledge.

 From Reception onwards, we use the ‘White Rose Maths’ schemes of learning (SOL) to provide the framework to our Mathematics curriculum.
 These SOLs break down what children need to learn during each week of each term to master the learning objectives laid out by the National Curriculum.
 We supplement this with a variety of other resources that are aligned with White Rose Maths, ensuring we provide an enjoyable, engaging and varied curriculum to help pupils develop a love of learning and work towards mastery with differentiated resources.